Shift3/standards-and-practices/best-practices/native/react-native/expo/upgrade/README.md

 ## Why upgrade?

 When Expo releases an SDK, they support it for around six months, according to their documentation.
 In practice, it's a little longer than that, but it's still fast enough that you will find your app with a deprecated SDK.
-If your SDK is depracated, you may not be able to even open up a development environment.
+If your SDK is deprecated, you may not be able to even open up a development environment.

 With SDK 32 and lower, Expo has given it End-Of-Life status.
 This is mostly because in August of 2019, Google required all their .apk builds to be 64-bit, and SDK 32 and lower build in 32-bit.
 This means unless you are at at least SDK 33, not only can you not create a development environment, but you also cannot build and subsequently deploy.